ankitklu/Android_Dev/Kotlin_Advance/src/readme.md

+# What is the main difference between a thread and a coroutine ?
+- Executed within a thread
+- Coroutines are suspendable
+- They can switch their context

 # What is a Coroutine?
 A coroutine is a task that can pause, wait, and continue later without blocking everything else.
 ```kotlin